mosharafMS/GC-iaas-webapp/compliance/fedramp/ac-controls.md

 #### System Use Notification

-**AC-8.a** The information system displays to users [Assignment: organization-defined system use notification message or banner] before granting access to the system that provides privacy and security notices consistent with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance and states that users are accessing a U.S. Government information system; information system usage may be monitored, recorded, and subject to audit; unauthorized use of the information system is prohibited and subject to criminal and civil penalties; and use of the information system indicates consent to monitoring and recording.
+**AC-8.a** The information system displays to users [Assignment: organization-defined system use notification message or banner] before granting access to the system that provides privacy and security notices consistent with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance and states that users are accessing a Canadian Government information system; information system usage may be monitored, recorded, and subject to audit; unauthorized use of the information system is prohibited and subject to criminal and civil penalties; and use of the information system indicates consent to monitoring and recording.

 **Responsibilities:** `Customer Only`